Chapter 4 - Rest

 The skin on her chest and arms where the hot water met the air was an angry red from the burning heat.
 She was half submerged - her long pink hair was wet, hanging down her back and shoulders like thick twisted branches.
 Her green eyes peered up at him over her knees and he could see the black marks from her mascara as it trickled down her face among the droplets and her tears.

-A second to hesitate came upon Kakashi, knowing that she might be shocked at his scars, but for now, that sort of vanity had to be left behind.
+A second to hesitate came upon Kakashi, worrying she might misread his actions, but there was no time for that now.
 Pulling the shirt from his sinewy shoulders, Kakashi dropped it to the floor also and sat down on the edge of the tub.

 Sakura's eyes were still trained on him, wide and unnaturally timid.
 He didn't like that look: frightened, rimmed in red and bloodshot.